All-Russia People's Front: History

-In April 2011 at a meeting with the Coordinating Council of the People's Front, Putin said the activities of the front would continue after the election season.
-At the same meeting, Putin also said that Russia should ensure that the parliament remained a leading political force.
 By May 2011, hundreds of businesses had enlisted their workforces in the organization, including around 40,000 from the Siberian Business Union.

 On 12 June 2013, the movement convened its inaugural congress, electing Putin as its leader.
-The congress also elected the front's Central Staff: film director Stanislav Govorukhin, Delovaya Rossiya, co-chairman Aleksandr Galushka and State Duma member Olga Timofeyeva.
+The congress also elected the front's Central Staff: film director Stanislav Govorukhin, Delovaya Rossiya, co-chairman Aleksandr Galushka and State Duma member Olga Timofeeva.

 According to the Charter, the Front's goal is "promotion of unity and civil solidarity in the name of Russia's historical success"; the country's development as a free, strong and sovereign state with a robust economy; fast economic growth; and reliance on the family.
 On the list of the ONF founders were 480 people, including trade union activists, workers, scientists, culture workers, athletes, businessmen, farm and medical workers and politicians.

 On 4 December 2013, the conference of the Front was held.
 The conference, which ran until 6 December, discussed the process of implementing reforms in healthcare, economy, community services, education and culture.
 The meeting held numerous round tables on the president's so-called "May decrees" and tackled internal agenda items.

 In January 2014, the Front registered its first regional office in the city of Lipetsk, located about 440 kilometers south of Moscow, with Russia's Justice Ministry.

 On October 21, 2019, the Supreme Court of Russia, following a lawsuit by the Ministry of Justice, liquidated the Agrarian Party of Russia for insufficient participation in the elections for 7 years, thus also ending its participation in the Front.